Analogue Gravity Models From Conformal Rescaling: Conclusion

 \section{Conclusion}

 In this work we have detailed how an arbitrarily adjustable change in parametrization of a perturbation around a condensed matter background changes the resulting analogue metric and potential.
 This results in a significant extension of the class of space-times that have a fluid analogue.
-Special emphasis was put on the case of analogue metrics for non-viscous, barotropic fluids, due to its particular relevance for experiments with analogue systems -- though most observations made and results obtained are obviously not exclusive to this choice of background.

 Using this freedom in parametrization, we considered metrics -- in particular black hole space-times -- which were hitherto argued to only be realizable in a conformally equivalent way as analogue metrics.
 We then showed how any introduced conformal factor could be absorbed into a change of potential for the perturbation.
 By using this procedure, we concluded that, once a specific space-time has been specified, having to fulfill the equations of motion for the analogue condensed matter system is less restrictive than it might originally have appeared.
 In the case of non-viscous, barotropic fluids in the non-relativistic limit, we even found that this new degree of freedom is sufficient to prevent the fluid equations of motion from becoming overdetermined, thus removing a feature that otherwise would obstruct finding a consistent analogue fluid.